-FLACS continued to implement intervention programs for all grade levels.
-Teachers utilized small group time to provide intervention and an Academic Intervention Services teacher provided targeted instruction to students in need of literacy intervention in grades K-5.
+FLACS II continued to implement intervention programs for all grade levels.
+Teachers utilized small group time to provide intervention and an Academic Intervention Services (AIS) teacher provided targeted instruction to students in need of literacy intervention in grades K-5.
+Students received AIS from their content specialist teachers in grades 6-8.

 Teachers received professional development in delivering high quality curriculum throughout the year.
 The principals, assistant principals, coaches and network staff led workshops about literacy topics and using instructional technology to deliver high quality professional development.
-Teachers received one-on-one coaching from the instructional coach.
+Teachers received one-on-one coaching from the instructional coaches and the school leadership.